dankocevski/GRBModel/README.md

 Please refer to [Kocevski (2012)]: http://adsabs.harvard.edu/abs/2012ApJ...747..146K for a more comprehensive description of the GRBModel code.

 **Required Arguments**
-Epk0_Source								- The initial source frame Epeak (Band et al. 1993)\n Luminosity0								- The burst luminosity in photons/cm2/s\n
+Epk0_Source								- The initial source frame Epeak (Band et al. 1993)<br>
+Luminosity0								- The burst luminosity in photons/cm2/s<br>
-alpha									- The low energy power-law slope of the Band function\n beta									- The high energy power-law slope of the Band function\n Tmax_Source								- The time of the pulse peak\n
+alpha									- The low energy power-law slope of the Band function beta									- The high energy power-law slope of the Band function Tmax_Source								- The time of the pulse peak

 **Optional Arguments**
 Time 									- An array containing the time axis data